yevheniy-hliebov/StreamKeys/README.md

    - Specify the button name, choose an image (if needed), and set the path to the file to be executed.
    - Save the configuration.
 3. The app will automatically start the server and will be ready to accept requests from the mobile app.
+4. In the top window, you can see your PC name and IP addres to understand which device to choose to connect in the Android app (StreamKeys-Android).

 ### Installing StreamKeys for Android
 1. Install [StreamKeys-Android](https://github.com/yevheniy-hliebov/StreamKeys/releases/download/v1.0.0/StreamKeys-Android.apk) on your Android mobile device.
 2. Connect to the same local Wi-Fi network as your computer.
-3. Enter the IP address of your computer to connect to the server.
+3. Select your computer to connect to the server application (StreamKeys-Windows).
 4. After connecting, you will see all configured buttons.
 Tap any button to perform the corresponding action on the computer.

 ## Technologies